 Brushing up Your Spanish Language Skills is Easier

 Bolivia has four official languages (Quechua, Aymara, Guaraní, and Spanish) and 33 other native languages, with only around 60% of the population speaking Spanish.
 That said, it’s still a great place to learn: you’ll find that many people who speak Spanish as their second language do so much more slowly and clearly than those for whom it’s their mother tongue.

 Learning enough Spanish to communicate comfortably is essential if you want to truly get to know and understand Bolivia.
 Few outside of the main tourist hubs (such as the very center of La Paz, Uyuni, and Sucre) speak any English, so you’ll find yourself practicing your new language each day.

 I’ve heard many tourists accuse Bolivians of being unfriendly and in my experience this can be the case, but only if you don’t make an effort to speak Spanish.
 Language lessons can cost as little as $8 for an hour’s private tuition, making it one of the cheapest places on the continent to learn.
-Find out more with our guide to some of the best places to learn Spanish in Bolivia.

 You Can Stay Longer: Volunteering and Living Costs are Affordable